CSCfi/ansible-role-rsyslog/README.md

 ansible-role-rsyslog
 =========

- - Assumes rsyslog is installed and configured to include /etc/rsyslog.d/\*.conf
+ - Assumes /etc/rsyslog.conf is as distributed where it includes /etc/rsyslog.d/\*.conf
- - Installs a config file into /etc/rsyslog.d
+ - Installs a config file into /etc/rsyslog.d/
  - Restarts rsyslog if that file changed.
  - If listener is set true then setup UDP and TCP listeners on port 514
  - Create a directory to store logs
  - Configure logrotate to rotate the logs